Site Builder

 How Ploy sites are built, structured, and styled.

 Every Ploy site runs on a modern web stack — Astro, React, TypeScript, and Tailwind CSS.
 You don't need to know any of this to use Ploy.
-Korra handles the implementation.
+Ploy's Agent handles the implementation.
 This page explains how things work under the hood for users who want to understand the architecture or make manual edits.

 How Sites Are Structured